 - Meaningful Name: The Earl of Drumer, whose name is an anagram for Murder.
-Do not read the spoiler if you don't want an important, game winning clue spoiled!!

-- Names to Run Away From Really Fast: No characters seem to qualify, oddly enough (except for the Earl, although he's sort of a subversion), but names of famous demons are common here as the names of rooms, such as Abaddon, Asmodeus, and Dispater, just to name three.
+- Names to Run Away from Really Fast: No characters seem to qualify, oddly enough (except for the Earl, although he's sort of a subversion), but names of famous demons are common here as the names of rooms, such as Abaddon, Asmodeus, and Dispater, just to name three.

 - Nintendo Hard: The first truly hair-rippingly frustrating Fighting Fantasy Gamebook, that requires one straight and narrow path to survive to the end.
 To give one example of how hard it is, if you fail the torturer's test, you lose, but at least it's obvious.
-However, if you pass the test with flying colors, he offers to give you directions.
+However, if you pass the test with flying colours, he offers to give you directions.
 If you accept his help...
 Well, you're also going to lose, because if you do that, you'll bypass the room where you can find the item you need to defeat the Final Boss.
 Get the mediocre score on the test or refuse his advice if you get the perfect score, and you're fine - but seeing as his advice seems like a good idea if you follow it (it takes you out of the cellar), it's hard to tell.

 - No Fair Cheating: House of Hell had two paragraphs which could not possibly be reached normally unless the reader actually knew the correct "password", which chided the player for cheating.
 Also, it was impossible to find the item you needed to win in the end unless you followed given instructions and read ten paragraphs backwards when you were in the place where the secret door leading to the item was.
 (To get those instructions, you had to access one of those two "special" paragraphs mentioned above, and ask the right question.)